zcash/librustzcash/zcash_history/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `zcash_mmr` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `zcash_history` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.